Patenting Plants in Europe and the UK

 In terms of claims to plants as products, it is clear even from Article 53(b) EPC itself that individual plant varieties are not patentable.
 However, this is not a significant concern in practice because this is also the norm internationally2, and Plant Variety Right (PVR) protection can be obtained instead.

 Frequently, claims to the harvested/processed products of plants, even patentable ones, are also not themselves allowed even though the EPO’s Guidelines for Examination confirm that such claims are patent-eligible.
-This is for a different reason, namely that plant inventions are mostly manifested in other areas of the plant’s growth.
-Accordingly, products such as flour or oil obtained from them are often no different to those derived from conventional plants.
-For example, flour from the grain of a plant engineered for drought tolerance will typically not itself have any special characteristics just because the plant’s leaves retain water more effectively.
+This is because plant inventions are mostly manifested during plant growth.
+Accordingly, products obtained from patentable plants are often no different from those derived from conventional plants.
+For example, fruit harvested from a disease resistant plant may not be distinguishable from fruit harvested from a conventional plant, and flour from the grain of a drought tolerant plant will not have any special characteristics just because the leaves of the plant retain water more effectively.

 Patent-eligible claims